Youth Mental Health First Aid (Osage Beach)

 Participants in the eight-hour course become certified as Mental Health First Aiders for Youth.
 They learn a five-step action plan to help adolescents in crisis and in non-crisis situations connect with appropriate professional, peer, social and self-help care.
 Topics include anxiety, depression, substance use, disorders in which psychosis may occur, disruptive behavior disorders (including AD/HD), and eating disorders.

 The course is designed for adults who regularly interact with adolescents, but it is also open to adolescents 16 years old and older.
 The training costs $25.
-Registration is required.
+Registration is required and class size is limited.
 Call MU Extension at 573.346.2644 to register and for more information.

 |Start time:||8:00 AM|